Rostlab/JS18_ProjectA_Group1/documentation/nlp_concept.md

 This step aims to find out what functionality has to be executed to fulfill the users request.

 The result of this is a new history containing a list of function names and parameters.
-If user wants to create a new plot the history is wiped and contains only the new functions but not the previous ones.
+If the user wants to create a new plot the history is wiped and contains only the new function but not the previous ones.

 ### 2.1.
 Tokenize input
-To be able to work with the input the string is tokenized by the framework [compromise](http://compromise.cool/).
-It ensures that values like `42` or `3.14` are tokenized correctly and labels values differently from text so that we can work with them directly.
+The input which is send to server is tokenized.
+That means it is split in several tokens, each consisting of a piece of information.
+The tokenizing functionality is provided by the framework [compromise](http://compromise.cool/).
+It ensures that values like `42` or `3.14` are tokenized correctly and labels such values differently from text.

 ### 2.2.
 Classify tokens
 > see `server/controllers/classifier.js`: `Classifier.classifyTokens(tokens, dataset)`